NAFTeam/NAFF/docs/Guides/3 Creating Commands.md

     await ctx.send("Hello World")
 ```

 This will show up in discord as `/base group command`.
-There are two ways to add additional sub commands:
+There are two ways to add additional subcommands:

 === ":one: Decorator"
     ```python